acadadev/rosrider_doc/01_SPECS/README.md

 | **Power Output** | Software Controllable Auxiliary Power Output 5V, 400mA |
 | **Power Monitoring** | Measures and reports bus voltage, bus current, independent motor currents |

-Built-in current monitoring and a hardware-resettable fuse safeguard the motors and battery.
-Software-based current limiting and remote threshold configuration enhance safety and flexibility.
-A 5V power supply can be enabled or disabled via software, providing flexibility for powering external sensors and devices.
-ROSRider utilizes standard JST connectors for motor and I2C connections, allowing for easy assembly and customization.
-Additionally, two QWIC connectors provide convenient expansion options for integrating various sensors and modules.

 ### Communications

+The device currently uses I2C for communication, but it can also operate over USB, which is primarily used for firmware updates.

 | :---| :---|
 | **I2C** | Dual QWIC ports, also available on header |
 | **USB** | CDC-USB Serial, 921600 Bauds |
 | **Serial** | Standard Serial Port, available as JST connector or header |

-The device currently uses I2C for communication, but it can also operate over USB, which is primarily used for firmware updates.

 ### Software

+This project is primarily a software-driven effort, and we continually develop and update our software as part of an ongoing, continuous development cycle.

 | :---| :---|
 | **ROS Drivers** | C++ Drivers for ROS2 Humble and ROS2 Jazzy |